 Patricia also provided high level strategic legal advice to various government departments on major Aboriginal files, particularly in the areas of s.
 35 Aboriginal and Treaty rights, Métis issues, the Crown’s duty to consult and accommodate and the Honour of the Crown.

-Most recently, Patricia spent five years as a Research Lawyer with the Ottawa law firm of Emond Harnden LLP.
+Most recently, Patricia spent five years as a Research Lawyer with an Ottawa-based law firm specializing in labour and employment law.
 She provided litigation support and advisory services to employer clients on a broad range of labour and employment issues.

 In the early 1990s, following completion of her year as a Law Clerk to the Chief Justice of the Federal Court of Appeal, Patricia’s passion for Indigenous legal issues led her to pursue a Masters of Law degree (LL M.) in comparative Aboriginal and human rights law from the University of Auckland in New Zealand.